Avaiga/taipy-doc/docs/manuals/core/config/pipeline-config.md

+!!! warning "Deprecation"

+    Note that `PipelineConfig^` has been deprecated and will be combined with `ScenarioConfig^` in future versions.

 A pipeline configuration is necessary to instantiate a [Pipeline](../concepts/pipeline.md).
 To create a `PipelineConfig^`, you can use the `Config.configure_pipeline()^` method with the following parameters: